sequenceiq/slider/src/site/markdown/app_needs.md

-* Support a management platform such as Apache Ambari -so that the operational state of a Hoya application can be monitored.
+* Support a management platform such as Apache Ambari -so that the operational state of a Slider application can be monitored.

 ## MAY

 * Include a single process that will run at a fixed location and whose termination can trigger application termination.
-Such a process will be executed in the same container as the Hoya AM, and so known before all other containers are requested.
-If a live cluster is unable to handle restart/migration of such a process, then the Hoya application will be unable to handle Hoya AM restarts.
+Such a process will be executed in the same container as the Slider AM, and so known before all other containers are requested.
+If a live cluster is unable to handle restart/migration of such a process, then the Slider application will be unable to handle Slider AM restarts.

 * Ideally: report on load/cost of decommissioning.
   E.g amount of data; app load.